daytonaio/content/guides/20241219_guide_Run_LLM_with_Ollama_inside_Daytona_workspace.md

 - **Step 4**: Add the Chat Script `ollama_chat.py`

-Create a ollama_chat.py file in the root of your project directory.
+Create an ollama_chat.py file in the root of your project directory.

 ```python
 #import openai